ST. JOHN’S INTERNATIONAL SCHOOL

 - Obtain data portability of your personal information in a structured, commonly used and machine-readable format.
 This allows the right to transmit that data to another controller without hindrance from the controller to which the personal data has been provided;

 - Object to processing for direct marketing purposes;

-- Withdraw consent at any time and freely to the processing of your personal data.
+- Withdraw your consent at any time and freely to the processing of your personal data.
 The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.